debMan/cheatSheets/git_cheatsheet.md

 ### Branches

-**TIP:** main branch named `master` in git branches is important part of git
+**TIP:** main branch named `master` in git branches is important part of git.

 ```bash
 git branch                  # shows all branches